Recipient of Exception Report Commendation from the Vice Chancellor, University of Divinity

 This unit may count towards a postgraduate award through Whitley College, a teaching college of the University of Divinity.

-Costs are as per University of Divinity schedule for 2020 (post-graduate single unit).
+Costs are as per University of Divinity fees schedule for 2022 (postgraduate single unit).

 If you already a student with the University of Divinity, contact the registrar at your own Home College to arrange enrolment.